 A large selection of high-paying jobs, especially in the IT industry, do not require you to have a degree.
 The reason behind this is because these organizations value your hands-on skills and real-life experience more, finding the qualities in your experience a much valuable factor rather than what university got you your degree or if you have a degree at all.

 In the IT field especially, non-degreed professionals do not suffer the same negative comments as other fields may have because no educational track can really certify you as fully-equipped with the skills to become a programmer or system administrator.
-Especially with Linux or AWS, your certifications and non-academic skills matter most.
+Especially with Linux or Amazon Web Services (AWS), your certifications and non-academic skills matter most.

 A Degree is Good, But Hands-On Experience Takes You to Higher Places